karlbenedict/OILS515/goalsAndObjectives/goalsAndObjectives.md

 ## Reading ##

 [NOAA EDM ISO FAQ](https://geo-ide.noaa.gov/wiki/index.php?title=ISO_FAQ) - this wiki page provides some useful points of information (particularly [this one ](http://tinyurl.com/p24aon4) regarding getting started creating ISO metadata) about the ISO geospatial metadata standard and includes links to other helpful sites.
+While this information is a bit dated in reference to the 2014 release of the 19115-1 standard, it remains a more readable introduction to the ISO standards than some other resources.

+An overview of the [ISO 19115-1](https://ddi-alliance.atlassian.net/wiki/spaces/DDI4/pages/548405259/ISO+19115+Geographic+Information+--+Metadata) standard developed by Stephen Richard.

 NOAA National Coastal Data Development Center [Metadata standards page](http://www.ncddc.noaa.gov/metadata-standards/) - particularly the linked reference materials for the